krstaslan/Email_check_python/README.md

-+-This file designed for Profil Software created by Kursat Aslan  according to task requirements.
+--This file designed for Profil Software created by Kursat Aslan  according to task requirements.

 -For future usage it can easly modify.